-- (a) the records contained commercially and financially sensitive information relating to the fact that deficiencies were found on inspection and that costs would need to be incurred to hire contractors to do the work to effect repairs, and would be, among other things, "...evidence of ongoing relationships with the Fire Marshall and the Department of Justice and Public Safety..." and "...new commercial relationship with yet another party to perform the repairs..." [clause 14(1)(a)]; - (b) the information in the records was provided to the Third Party implicitly in confidence, and the Third Party had a reasonable expectation of confidentiality that the information in the records would only be used for the Fire Marshall's duties and no other purpose [clause 14(1)(b)]; and - (c) disclosure of the information in the records could harm significantly the competitive position or interfere significantly with the negotiating position of the Thirds Party because competitors could learn of the repairs the Third Party would have to pay for and could take advantage by lowering their own rates to improve their commercial competitiveness and take business away from the Third Party [clause 14(1)(c)].
+- (a) the records contained commercially and financially sensitive information relating to deficiencies or recommendations for improvement, that costs would need to be incurred to address the issues, and would, among other things, be "...evidence of ongoing relationships with multiple regulatory bodies..." and "...new commercial relationship with yet another party..." relating to any repairs to be undertaken [clause 14(1)(a)]; - (b) the information in the records was provided to the Third Party implicitly in confidence, and the Third Party had a reasonable expectation of confidentiality that the information in the records would not be shared with other parties [clause 14(1)(b)]; and - (c) disclosure of the information in the records could harm significantly the competitive position or interfere significantly with the negotiating position of the Thirds Party because competitors could learn of the repairs the Third Party would have to pay for and could take advantage by lowering their own rates to improve their commercial competitiveness and take business away from the Third Party, and exposes weaknesses with the Third Party's business model and marketing strategy, which could be used by competitors to increase their attractiveness to tourists [clause 14(1)(c)].